 The Experiential Education Commission Report (1998) states: “People worldwide need a whole series of new competencies—the ability to conceptualize and solve problems that entail abstraction (the manipulation of thoughts and patterns), system thinking (interrelated thinking), experimentation, and collaboration.
 Such abilities cannot be taught solely in the classroom, or be developed solely by teachers.
 Higher-order thinking and problem-solving skills grow out of direct experience, not simply teaching; they require more than a classroom activity.
 They develop through active involvement and real-life experiences in workplaces and the community” (quoted from Abbott 1996:3-4).

-Students should contact their Academic Advisor, the Strommen Career and Internship Services or the Augsburg Abroad staff to discuss their interests.
+Students should contact their Academic Advisor, the Strommen Career and Internship Services or the Center for Global Education and Experience staff to discuss their interests.
 Faculty members who are developing new experiences or updating existing ones should contact the Director of General Education for current information and forms.